chenkuanliao/QuickWhisper/README.md

 ```

 ## Running the code
-once the above requirements are install and set up, run the following command
+once the above requirements are installed and set up, run the following command
 ```
 python3 main.py {path/to/your/file}
 ```